 Once in Humboldt, he and his new friends formed a labor-environmentalist community to help timber and lumber workers who were the economic victims of a recession and a timber ownership realignment following the establishment of the Redwood National Park.

 He co-published Hard Times in Humboldt County, The Country Activist and Voices of Humboldt County over a ten year period.

 The takeover of Pacific Lumber Co. in late 1985 brought him into contact with an old college friend and the attorney for a major PL shareholder Woody Murphy.
 It was this relationship that brought him into the treasure chest of information acquired during the In Re: Boesky cases.
 The research and investigations led to many of the theories expressed herein.

 He helped bring a heightened awareness of the power of civil disobedience to Northcoast politics.
 His efforts made Humboldt County a Nuke Free Zone, and an anti-offshore oil haven.
-He and his friends created Forests Forever, the Trees foundation, the Humboldt Watershed Council, Salmon Forever and the Humboldt Legal Foundation before he moved to a community farm in Northern Michigan where he lives with his wife, eight year old son, two cats and seven goats.
+He and his friends created Forests Forever, the Trees foundation, the Humboldt Watershed Council, Salmon Forever and the Humboldt Legal Foundation before he moved to a community farm in Northern Michigan.